Dear Shareholders,

 3. SHARE CAPITAL

-During the current year the company raised its Authorised share capital
+During the year under review, the company raised its Authorized share capital to Rs.

 4. LISTING ON NATIONAL STOCK EXCHANGE OF INDIA LTD. (NSE) EMERGE